stevefrenzel/mars-rover-picture-search/README.md

 ## 3. Structure

-By now I have the following structure, but it will change and expand:

-1. App.js
+By now it is very simple, only three components:

 -   Title.js
 -   Form.js
 -   Pictures.js

+I haven't spend any thought on design yet, as I want it to be fully functional beforehand, but I may put Form.js into a sidebar and show the pictures in a separated frame.

 ## 4. To Do List